-Where possible, such redactions or editing shall not interfere with a viewer's ability to fairly and substantially understand the events captured in the video.

-- E. In cases involving an officer-involved death or death of a person where a department member discharges a firearm, video footage may be redacted, edited, or withheld based upon requests from the person's next of kin. - F. Except as provided for in this section, no other editing or alteration of video footage, including a reduction of the video footage's resolution, shall be permitted. - G. In all cases where redaction or editing is performed, an original, unedited version of the video footage shall be retained.
+- C. Video footage may be redacted or edited to protect the privacy interests of other individuals who appear in the video.
+Video footage may also be redacted or edited to obscure images depicting nudity or extremely disturbing images or sounds, such as images depicting gruesome bodily injuries.
+In each such instance, the redactions or editing shall not interfere with a viewer's ability to fairly and substantially understand the events captured in the video. - D. In cases involving an officer-involved death or death of a person where a department member discharges a firearm, video footage may be redacted, edited, or withheld based upon requests from the person's next of kin. - E. Except as provided for in this section, no other editing or alteration of video footage, including a reduction of the video footage's resolution, shall be permitted. - F. In all cases where redaction or editing is performed, an original, unedited version of the video footage shall be retained.